microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 MSSPs, this one’s for you: **[Security Copilot support for Azure Lighthouse is now in public preview](https://techcommunity.microsoft.com/blog/SecurityCopilotBlog/azure-lighthouse-support-for-mssp-use-of-security-copilot-sentinel-scenarios-in-/4384386?utm_source=substack&utm_medium=email)**

 If you've been waiting to use Security Copilot with your managed customers, good news: support is here (well, *mostly*).
 So, what's the catch?
-As of today, MSSPs can ***only invoke Sentinel skills*** on their customers' tenants via the ***Security Copilot standalone portal.*** In the future, this will expand to include other skills such as Entra, Intune, Purview, and the list goes on.
+As of today, MSSPs can ***only invoke Sentinel skills*** on their customer tenants via the ***Security Copilot standalone portal.*** In the future, this will expand to include other skills such as Entra, Intune, Purview, and the list goes on.
 What's changed?
 Customers are no longer required to ***purchase the SCUs themselves.***

 To get started...